espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 from the app loader, create a file called `README.md` (a [markdown file](https://en.wikipedia.org/wiki/Markdown)) in your app's folder.

-Then, in your app's section of the `apps.json` file, add:
+Then, in your app's `metadata.json` file, add:

 ```
   "readme":"README.md",